wip-abramson/Self-Sovereign-Identity-Resources/README.md

 # Self-Sovereign-Identity-Resouces

-# Goal: To share useful resources about self-sovereign identity
+# Goal: To share useful resources about Self-Sovereign Identity

 I will try to keep these up to date as I discover new resources and learn more about this space.
 Pull requests welcome.